annakirkpatrick/git-resources/git_workflows.md

 Write a message that describes what changes you have made and why.
 (You do not need to record which files were changed, your own name, or any timestamp information, as git saves this automatically.)

-6. Optionally, if you know that your collaborators are also currently writing code, go ahead and push your changes to Github.
+6. Optionally, if you know that your collaborators are also currently writing code, go ahead and update both your local repository and the remote copy on Github.
 ```
+git pull
 git push
 ```